 The board of directors also amended and restated the Stock Incentive Plan in 2002 to extend to five years from periods ranging from one to three years the option exercisability period following the termination of an employee director's employment on account of the employee director's death, disability or retirement.
 The amended exercisability provisions will be applied to all options granted on or after May 14, 2002.
 The compensation committee of the board of directors also resolved that all unexercised options granted under the Stock Incentive Plan and held by the employee directors as of the amendment date were amended to provide for full vesting of the options upon the optionee's "involuntary termination" within a one-year period following a "change in control" of Trex Company.
-The new vesting terms applied to all then-outstanding options held by the employee directors, including options to purchase 23,035 shares held by Mr. Matheny, options to purchase 23,084 shares held by Mr. Cavanna, options to purchase 22,228 shares held by Mr. Ferrari and options to purchase 22,228 shares held by Mr. Wittenberg.
-For this purpose, "change in control" means (1) the dissolution or liquidation of Trex Company or a merger, consolidation, or reorganization of Trex Company with one or more other entities in which Trex Company is not the surviving entity, (2) a sale of substantially all of the assets of Trex Company to another person or entity or (3) any transaction (including, without limitation, a merger or reorganization in which Trex Company is the surviving entity) which results in any person or entity of the transaction of the combined voting power of all classes of stock of Trex Company takes any action which results in a diminution in any material respect of the employee director's position (including status, offices, titles and reporting requirements), compensation, or authority, duties or responsibilities, excluding for this purpose an isolated, insubstantial and inadvertent action which is not taken in bad faith and
+The new vesting terms applied to all then-outstanding options held by the employee directors, including options to purchase 23,935 shares held by Mr. Matheny, options to purchase 23,084 shares held by Mr. Cavanna, options to purchase 22,228 shares held by Mr. Ferrari and options to purchase 22,228 shares held by Mr. Wittenberg.
+For this purpose, "change in control" means (1) the dissolution or liquidation of Trex Company or a merger, consolidation, or reorganization of Trex Company with one or more other entities in which Trex Company is not the surviving entity, (2) a sale of substantially all of the assets of Trex Company to another person or entity or (3) any transaction (including, without limitation, a merger or reorganization in which Trex Company is the surviving entity) which results in any person or entity (other than persons who are stockholders or affiliates immediately prior to the transaction) owning 50% or more of the combined voting power of all classes of stock of Trex Company.
+"Involuntary termination" means a termination of employment by Trex Company for a reason other than for cause or by the employee director if Trex Company takes any action which results in a diminution in any material respect of the employee director's position (including status, offices, titles and reporting requirements), compensation, or authority, duties or responsibilities, excluding for this purpose an isolated, insubstantial and inadvertent action which is not taken in bad faith and which is remedied by Trex Company promptly after receipt of notice thereof is given by the optionee.